What a registered design covers

 A design right is an automatic right, much as with copyright, though it is considered somewhat less useful than a registered design right.
 Protection lasts for up to 10 years after the relevant product has been marketed, and up to 15 years from the date of design creation.
 2D designs (drawings) do not qualify; these would be registered under copyright.
 In addition to the shorter duration of protection, there is a knowledge requirement which design owners must meet when claiming design infringement – it must be proven that a competitor had knowledge of the relevant design when they were designing their allegedly infringing product.
 This knowledge requirement does not apply to a registered design, because a registered design is a monopoly right.

-- When you first recorded the design
+- When you first recorded the design; and

-- When articles of the design were first made available for sale or hire
+- When articles of the design were first made available for sale or hire.

 What are the timescales?